dart-lang/site-www/src/codelabs/async-await/index.md

 explanation you can find out more about [Future.delayed]({{site.dart_api}}/Future.delayed.html)).
-* `createOrderMessage` calls `getUserOrder` as if it were a synchronous function&mdash;it invokes `getUserOrder` and immediately prints the result.
+* `createOrderMessage` calls `getUserOrder` as if it were a synchronous function &mdash; it invokes `getUserOrder` and immediately prints the result.
 * Since `getUserOrder` waits four seconds before returning the user's order, `createOrderMessage` never prints the user's order.
 Instead the console prints the value returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.

-Next, you will learn about futures like the ones shown in the preceding example.
+Next, you'll learn about futures like the ones shown in the preceding example.
-You will also learn how to write code to handle the asynchronous function `getUserOrder`.
+You'll also learn how to write code to handle the asynchronous function `getUserOrder`.

  {{ site.alert.secondary }}
   Quick review:
   * Asynchronous operations let a program do work while waiting for an operation to finish.
-  * Dart contains specific keywords and classes for writing asynchronous code.
+  * Dart provides specific keywords and classes for writing asynchronous code.
  {{ site.alert.end }}